-When we think of someone who is a bad boss, we have images of rude behavior: people being berated in public, someone shouting and pounding the table, or the boss who takes credit for the good work of subordinates while blaming them for any mistake that is made.
-Occasionally, you still hear of a manager who
+When we think of someone who is a bad manager, we have images of rude behavior: people being berated in public, someone shouting and pounding the table, or the manager who takes credit for the good work of direct reports while blaming them for any mistakes.
+Occasionally, you still hear of a manager who displays such boorish, childish, and uncouth behavior.
+However, these are not the most frequent causes for a leader possessing a fatal flaw.